ethaeral/ChatGQT/_posts/_drafts/outline-overview.md

         - Beta
 ## Supervised Learning
 ### Naive Bayes
-    - Overview: Known as a probabilistic classifier
+    - Overview description
     - Algorithm to Use
     - Best used for
     - Not great for
     - Steps to perform
+    - Libraries that use this
+    - Python code